logchange/logchange/README.md

-# keep-changelog-maven-plugin
+# logchange
 `CHANGELOG.md` is one of the most important files in a repository.
 It allows others to find out about the most important changes in the project in short time.
 To achieve this, `CHANGELOG.md` should be created be in accordance with the rules, however there is no one standard agreed by community.

 Another big problem with `CHANGELOG.md` is a problem with merge conflicts.
-Probably you, as a developer also encounter it, when someone merged changes to `CHANGELOG.md` before you.
+Probably you, as a developer, also encounter it when someone merged changes to `CHANGELOG.md` before you.

-**To solve these problems, this maven plugin was created.
+**To solve these problems, this project was created.
 It allows to keep a changelog style and reduce merge request conflicts by keeping every change in a separate YAML file and generate `CHANGELOG.md` during release.**

-This plugin is also helpful to create reliable release notes during your release process.
+This tool is also helpful to create reliable release notes during your release process.

 ### Reference